Where it All Began | Our Story

 Finally, on August 10, 2015; Leon withdrew from his university studies to pursue a dream of empowering and helping more people throughout the Kingdom of Wonder.
 Thus began Project Cambodia!

-After a few years of establishing our identity, we have grown into a passionate team where we work alongside a number of sustainable and genuine organisations to benefit those both at home, and those living in Cambodia.
+We spend a few years of establishing our identity working alongside a number of sustainable and genuine organisations to benefit those both at home, and those living in Cambodia.

-In 2018, a team of six returned to Orussey village and rebuilt Kratie English School (KES).
+In 2018, a team of six returned to Orussey Village and rebuilt Kratié English School (KES).
 This was an amazing transformation, and through the six week process we were lucky to meet and work with great people.
-The people we met really gave us some ideas of ways we could help.
-That was it for us, Kratie is where we’re going to grow our HQ.

-As of March 2019, we’ve already donated 3,775kg of rice to 128 families considered to be on the Level 1 Poverty scale across eight villages in rural Kratie.
-After five months, we found the perfect long term project to contribute to.
+As of 2019, we’ve donated 5,905kg of rice to 194 families considered to be on the Level 1 Poverty scale across eight villages in rural Kratie.